Travel Tips & Tricks:

 Airport Lounge Pass

 We have found this one to be a life saver.
 Airports are always busy, loud, chaotic and expensive places.
-People on their phone phones, people talking in multiple languages, kids running around/screaming....the list of irritants goes on.

 Getting a membership to a service like Priority Pass, which gives you access to thousands of Airport Lounges across the world, gives you respite from the chaos of airports while you wait for your flight or connection.

 Even if travelling on a budget, this gives you one of the perks of travelling business class.
-Your food and most drinks (Some alcoholic drinks have a surcharge depending on the lounge) are included, as well as a comfortable, quiet environment to realx (or work) while you wait.
+Your food and most drinks (Some alcoholic drinks have a surcharge depending on the lounge) are included, as well as a comfortable, quiet environment to relax (or work) while you wait.
 We all got ours about 10 years ago and have never looked back since!

 Airline Loyalty Programmes